-Numbers will be restricted at each session, please register here.
-If you experience difficulty booking online then please contact Recruitment at recruitment@justice.wa.gov.au or call 1800 974 199.
+Numbers will be restricted at each session; please ensure you register using the link provided on the advertisement.

+If you experience difficulty booking online, then please contact Recruitment at recruitment@justice.wa.gov.au or call 1800 974 199.
 You will need to provide your full name and email address.

 General advice can be provided to Aboriginal people who wish to apply for employment with the Department of Justice.
-You can contact Aboriginal Workforce Development

-Team on aboriginalworkforcedevelopment@justice.wa.gov.au or call (08) 9264 1700 for culturally appropriate application advice or alternatively if you would like to seek assistance with your application, please contact Jobs and Skills WA on 13 64 64 during business hours.
+You can contact Aboriginal Workforce DevelopmentTeam on aboriginalworkforcedevelopment@justice.wa.gov.au or call (08) 9264 1700 for culturally appropriate application advice or alternatively if you would like to seek assistance with your application, please contact Jobs and Skills WA on 13 64 64 during business hours.